That title isn’t click bait. It’s just a fact.

 As seminary progressed, the work got harder.
 Jumbled fear and fearlessness made me take matters into my own hands.
 Rather than study for a few closed note take home tests, I opened some books and got them over with.
 I, a person who had never cheated in any secular context, cheated in seminary.
 I didn’t really want to be in school.
 I didn’t really care about grades.
 This wasn’t about grades anyway, right?
 This was about learning the Bible.
 Surely God would understand.
 I’d done so much for Him by doing something as radical as coming to seminary.
 The least He could do was let me accomplish His call my way.

-When the stakes were raised I wasn’t sure I could make it.
-In the name of self-preservation and comfortability I sacrificed:
+When the stakes raised I wasn’t sure I could make it.
+So in the name of self-preservation and comfortability I sacrificed:

 1. obedience for expedience,

 2. diligence for ease and